Pringle Bay

 • Municipality: Overstrand

 Pringle Bay is a small settlement on the coast below Hangklip (hanging rock) It is within the Koggelberg Biosphere Reserve which is a UNESCO heritage site.
-The Hangklip mountain is dotted with many natural caves which once gave refuge to bandits and escaped slaves.
-One of the bigger caves is consequently named “Drostergat” (Deserters cave) These caves have been used by nomadic people for thousands of years.
-In the early 1920s, excavations unearthed burial sites and some interesting artifacts.
+The Hangklip mountain is dotted with many natural caves, which once gave refuge to bandits and escaped slaves.
+One of the bigger caves is consequently named “Drostergat” (Deserters’ cave).
+These caves have been used by nomadic people for thousands of years.
+In the early 1920s, excavations unearthed burial sites and some interesting artefacts.
 These and later digs revealed a lot about the ancient inhabitants of the area.

 Many Shipwrecks off the coast